Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Introduction

 A personalized decision process for sepsis must be capable of differentiating heterogeneous response from diverse groups of patients, and understanding the etiology of disease to minimize errors and maximize treatment efficacy.
 With the goal of motivating research on such personalized decision processes, the Medical Information Mart for Intensive Care version III (MIMIC-III)\cite{johnson2016mimic} database released de-identified clinical data from approximately 46,000 patients admitted to Beth Israel Deaconess Medical Center in Boston, Massachusetts between 2001 and 2012.
-We use clinical variables in the MIMIC-III database, along with a range of novel algorithmic and statistical constructs for our retrospective study of sepsis states and response (Figure \ref{fig:overview}).
+We use clinical variables in the MIMIC-III database, along with a range of novel algorithmic and statistical constructs for our retrospective study of sepsis states and response (Fig \ref{fig:overview} ).

-We first identify a patient cohort that satisfies the sepsis-3 criteria\cite{singer2016third} from five tertiary ICUs in Boston.
-This results in a sample of 16,546 distinct patients with 20,944 ICU admissions.
-We then extract clinical variables for the cohort, including demographic data, vital signs, lab results, and other information such as the use of a ventilator, and the number of comorbidities before sepsis infection, to characterize the health status of the patients with sepsis during the ICU stay.
+We first identify a patient cohort using AI Clinician\cite{komorowski2018artificial} from five tertiary ICUs in Boston.
+AI Clinician \cite{komorowski2018artificial} defines sepsis as the presence of suspicion of infection in conjunction with evidence of organ dysfunction (SOFA score $\geq$ 2) 48 hours before and up to 24 hours after onset of infection.
+We then extract clinical variables, including vital signs, lab results, and the use of a ventilator, from 24 hours before and up to 48 hours after the onset of infection, as well as demographic data and various comorbidities before sepsis infection, to characterize the health status of the patients with sepsis during the ICU stay.
+This results in a sample of 16,546 distinct patients from five tertiary ICUs in Boston with 20,944 ICU stays.
 We summarize this data in Table \ref{tab:variables}.
-We develop a mathematical framework that: (i) identifies distinct sepsis states using archetypal analysis; (ii) extracts significant sets of features from clinical variables to differentiate sepsis states and identifies associated biomarkers that can be mapped back to organ function(s); and (iii) analyzes relationships between sepsis states, demographic variables, and comorbidities before infection.